History of Hartford, Connecticut: 20th century

 On July 6, 1944, Hartford was the scene of one of the worst fire disasters in the history of the United States.
 The fire, which occurred at a performance of the Ringling Brothers and Barnum and Bailey Circus, became known as the Hartford Circus Fire.

 After World War II, many residents of Puerto Rico moved to Hartford and even today Puerto Rican flags can be found on cars and buildings all over the city.
 Former Hartford Mayor Eddie Pérez was born in Puerto Rico and moved to Hartford in 1969, when he was 12 years old.

 Starting in the late 1950s, as the suburbs ringing Hartford began to grow and flourish, the capital city began a long decline.
 Insurance giant Connecticut General (now CIGNA) moved to a new, modern campus in the suburb of Bloomfield.
 Constitution Plaza, at first hailed as a model of urban renewal, gradually became a concrete office park.
 Once-flourishing department stores such as Brown Thompson, Sage-Allen, and G. Fox & Co. all shut down as suburban malls such as Westfarms and The Shoppes at Buckland Hills grew in popularity.

 In 1975, Howard Baldwin moved his prospering New England Whalers of the World Hockey Association into the brand new Hartford Civic Center and began play.
 In 1979, along with the Edmonton Oilers, Quebec Nordiques, and the Winnipeg Jets moved into the National Hockey League.
 Many great players of hockey played for the Whalers including Gordie Howe, Bobby Hull, Ron Francis, Kevin Dineen, Ulf Samuelsson, Mike Liut, Joel Quenneville, Pat Verbeek, Chris Pronger, Brendan Shanahan, Glen Wesley, and Geoff Sanderson.
 In 1997, the city lost its professional hockey franchise, the Hartford Whalers, to Raleigh, North Carolina despite an increase in season ticket sales and an offer of a new arena from the state.
-Currently a developer from Newton, Massachusetts who is also the city's largest property owner is working with the city to bring an NHL team back to Hartford and house them in a new largely publicly funded stadium.
+In 2005, a developer from Newton, Massachusetts attempted to bring an NHL team back to Hartford and house them in a new largely publicly funded stadium.
+However, As of 2026 the city still lacks a major league sports franchise.

 Hartford experienced problems as the population shrank thirteen percent during the 1990s.
 Only Flint, Michigan; Gary, Indiana; Saint Louis and Baltimore experienced larger population losses during the decade.
 However, the population has increased since the 2000 Census.